open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

  }
 ```

-Notice that I didn't add an attribute named "atm.name" or "backendsystem.name"
+Notice that we didn't add an attribute named "atm.name" or "backendsystem.name"
 to the `pcommon.Resource` representing the `Atm` and `BackendSystem` entity
 names, that's because most (not to say all) distributed tracing backend systems
 that are compatible with the OTel trace specification, interpret the